Omar-elshiref/alx-graphql-0x03/README.md

 # 2. Create a Component to Test ErrorBoundary

 Objective: Develop a simple component that intentionally throws an error to test the ErrorBoundary functionality.

+# 3. Monitor and Log Errors

+Objective: Integrate an error monitoring service (e.g., Sentry) into the ErrorBoundary to log errors.